What is the ABCF?

 In May of 1995, a small group of ABC collectives merged into a Federation whose aim was to focus on the overall support and defense of PP/POWs.

 Political Prisoners and Prisoners of War are not in prison for committing social “crimes”, nor are they criminals.
-Different PP/POWs participated in progressive and revolutionary movements in varying levels.
+Different PP/POWs participated in progressive and revolutionary movements at varying levels.
 Some in educational and community organizing, others in clandestine armed and offensive people’s armies.
-All are in prison as a result of conscious political action, for building resistance, building and leading movements and revolution… for making change.
+All are in prison as a result of conscious political action, for building resistance, building, and leading movements and revolution… for making a change.

 Many of us in some way or another are part of these very movements, part of that resistance that PP/POWs helped to build.
 As people continuing to struggle for change, we are obligated and it is our duty to support those people who are in prison as a result of struggling to make a change.